fourieraudio/docs/versioned_docs/version-1.4.0/transform.engine/engine-upgrade.md

    Make sure **transform**.client is not running while updating.

 2. **Run the installer**
-   You will obtain a .zip file consisting of a bundle with both **transform**.client software and **transform**.engine updates inside.
+   You will obtain a .zip file containing an installer for the updated **transform**.client.
 Extract and run the installer.

 3. **Follow on-screen prompts**
    The update tool will guide you through **transform**.client installation.